 - Taking T cells from the bloodstream through a procedure called Removal of the blood to collect specific blood cells; the remaining blood is returned to the body and genetically altering them to attack cancer cells that have specific A protein on the surface of a cell that causes the body to make a specific immune response

-After any of these, the T cells are then returned to the patient through an A method of putting fluids, including drugs, into the bloodstream.23
+After any of these, the T cells are then returned to the patient through an A method of putting fluids, including drugs, into the bloodstream.24

-Results of clinical trials involving T cell transfer
+Results of clinical trials involving adoptive T cell transfer

-Where does adoptive T cell transfer fit in the treatment plan for non-small cell lung cancer?
+Where does adoptive T cell transfer fit in the treatment plan for lung cancer?

-What side effects have been seen in clinical studies?
+What side effects have been seen in clinical trials?

-A very serious side effect of adoptive T cell therapy is cytokine-release syndrome; this is a rapid and large scale release of A type of protein that is made by certain immune and non-immune cells and has an effect on the immune system into the bloodstream.
+Among the most common side effects of adoptive T cell transfer is the serious cytokine-release syndrome; this is a rapid and large-scale release of A type of protein that is made by certain immune and non-immune cells and has an effect on the immune system into the bloodstream.
 Cytokines are chemical messengers that help the T cells carry out their duties.
-Too many cytokines can lead to dangerously high fevers and quick drops in blood pressure.
+Too many cytokines can lead to high fevers and quick drops in blood pressure.
 In many patients, this side effect can be managed with standard supportive treatments, including steroids.24,26

-For more about managing treatment side effects, visit the Survivor Resource Center.
+For tips on managing treatment side effects, visit the Survivor Resource Center.